 For quite some time now I have harboured a dull, quiet fear for SMO (Social Media Optimisation).
 I think it is fantastic how powerful social media is becoming and it is a pleasure to see it develop into such a ubiquitous tool.
 That fact you can now search a word, phrase or term and find global conversations regarding the search is just amazing.

 However, I fear for the bastardisation of this most innocent system.
-For search to work there has to be rules.
+For search to work, there have to be rules.
 The rules are often advanced algorithms that are designed simply to index search results.

 Knowing that rules can be broken or bypassed and knowing how these algorithms work means you can put them to work for you.